protontypes/continuous-reforestation/README.md

 * on milestone
 * on closed issue (or opened, ...)

-See more possible actions [here](https://docs.github.com/en/actions/reference/events-that-trigger-workflows).
+See more possible trigger events [here](https://docs.github.com/en/actions/reference/events-that-trigger-workflows).

 ## Usage